Minitte/comp7051-maze/README.md

 - F on keyboard

 Reset position:
-- Home button on controller
+- Press down on the touch pad on controller
 - Home on keyboard

 No wall collision:
 - Triangle button on controller
 - Page Up on keyboard

+Day/Night toggle:
+- Circle button on controller
+- G on keyboard